infobloxopen/themis/contrib/coredns/policy/README.md

 Option passthrough defines set of domain name suffixes, domain that contains one of these is resolved without validation, each suffix should have dot at the end.

+Option connection_timeout sets timeout for query validation when no PDP server are available.
+Negative value or "no" keyword means wait forever.
+This is default behavior.
+With zero timeout validation fails instantly if there is no PDP servers.
+The option works only if gRPC streams are greater than 0.

 ## Example